hellbox/srob-migration/content/reviews/show-the-backlist-some-love!.md

-name = "Show the backlist some love!" title = "Show the backlist some love!" dek = "Debbie Reese, of American Indians in Children's Literature, writes for us about how awards and best-of lists privilege the new -- at a high cost to books that represent diversity for kids from diverse backgrounds." facebookauto = "We know who wins awards for children's books, but who loses?
+name = "Show the backlist some love!" title = "Show the backlist some love!" dek = "Debbie Reese, of American Indians in Children's Literature, writes for us about how awards and best-of lists privilege the new -- at a high cost to books that represent diversity for kids from diverse backgrounds." type = "Review"facebookauto = "We know who wins awards for children's books, but who loses?
 Non-White kids, says Debbie Reese." twitterauto = "We know who wins awards for children's books, but who loses?
 Non-White kids, says @debreese." reviews_byline = ["writers/debbie-reese.md"] reviews_books = ["books/the-people-shall-continue.md", "books/the-girl-who-loved-wild-horses.md"]